Color grading: Masks, mattes, power windows

 The evolution of digital color grading tools has advanced to the point where the colorist can use geometric shapes (such as mattes or masks in photo software such as Adobe Photoshop) to isolate color adjustments to specific areas of an image.
 These tools can highlight a wall in the background and color only that wall, leaving the rest of the frame alone, or color everything but that wall.
 Subsequent color grading tools (typically software-based) have the ability to use spline-based shapes for even greater control over isolating color adjustments.
 Color keying is also used for isolating areas to adjust.

 Inside and outside of area-based isolations, digital filtration can be applied to soften, sharpen or mimic the effects of traditional glass photographic filters.

 Motion tracking

 When trying to isolate a color adjustment on a moving subject, the colorist traditionally would manually move a mask to follow the subject.
 In its most simple form, motion tracking software automates this time-consuming process using algorithms to evaluate the motion of a group of pixels.
 These techniques are generally derived from match moving techniques used in special effects and compositing work.

+Orange and teal

+In the 2000s, with the increase of digital technology, color grading in Hollywood films became more common.
+From 2010, many films, such as Hot Tub Time Machine and Iron Man 2, began using the complementary colors orange and teal.